enzocolamego/Cyclistic-Bike-Share-Analysis/README.md

 ![Image](https://github.com/user-attachments/assets/f3e1992e-9ae7-41a2-9fdb-2fea4b1bcbea)

+Analyzing user behavior, it's possible to identify a usage pattern where afternoon periods are the busiest, followed by morning, evening, and early morning, for both casual riders and members

-I made a [heatmap](https://github.com/enzocolamego/Cyclistic-Bike-Share-Analysis/blob/main/analysis/heatmap.R) to provide a different visual representation.
+I made a [heatmap](https://github.com/enzocolamego/Cyclistic-Bike-Share-Analysis/blob/main/analysis/heatmap.R) to provide a different visual representation of the time distribution.

 ![Image](https://github.com/user-attachments/assets/ac7397fa-cc0e-4a7a-b6ff-fad69cfce6a4)